How to clean stone floors – the best methods for flagstones, limestone and marble tiles

 Look after stone floors and they will repay you – and your successors – with years, even centuries, of good service.
 Knowing the best way to clean stone floors will keep them in good condition, and prevent them becoming damaged or stained.

-Whether you are cleaning an original flagstone floor that's hundreds of years old, or maintaining a newly laid stone floor, it’s good to know which techniques and products to use.
-And what are the dos and don'ts when cleaning stone floors.
+Whether you are cleaning an original flagstone floor that's hundreds of years old, or maintaining a newly laid stone floor, it’s good to know which techniques and products to use along with all the cleaning tips necessary for stone floors.

 With a regular, gentle cleaning routine, there is less chance of stains and marks seeping into the stone, and causing permanent damage, and of dusty grit and sand scouring the stone surface.